doritoes/iploc8.com/README.md

 - Amazon Elastic Kubernetes Service (EKS) doesn't meet my criteria for integrating a new technology for me.
 I have done other Kubernetes labs ([here](https://www.unclenuc.com/lab:kubernetes_app:start) and [here](https://www.unclenuc.com/lab:stack_of_nucs:start)).

 # Instructions
 :warning: If you are using Windows, you need to do this in a WSL (Windows Subsystem for Linux) window.
-Otherwise, you will have line-ending issues with the scripts and other text files.
+Otherwise, you will have line ending issues with the scripts and other text files.

 1. git clone https://github.com/doritoes/iploc8.com
 2. cd iploc8.com